sahinkaraoglu/RestERP/README.md

-# RestERP - Restaurant Management System - SOON!
+# RestERP - Restaurant Management System

 RestERP is a comprehensive Enterprise Resource Planning (ERP) system developed for restaurant businesses.
 This application is built with **.NET Core 9.0** and follows Clean Architecture principles.